 Can I take pictures at the concerts?

-Yes, pictures are permitted for select concerts (artist-pending).
+Yes, pictures are permitted for indoor and outdoor shows (artist-pending).
 We ask that you do not use flash photography or get out of your seat to take a photo.
 Only certified media personnel are permitted to shoot photography from the aisles.